MITgcm/MITgcm/doc/getting_started/getting_started.rst

 Parameters: Configuration, Computational Domain, Geometry, and Time-Discretization
 ----------------------------------------------------------------------------------

+.. _model_config_parms:

 Model Configuration
 ~~~~~~~~~~~~~~~~~~~

 :varlink:`buoyancyRelation` is
 set to ``OCEANIC`` by default, which employes a :math:`z`-coordinate vertical axis.
-To simulate an ocean using pressure coordinates in the vertical, set it to ‘OCEANICP’.
+To simulate an ocean using pressure coordinates in the vertical, set it to ``OCEANICP``.
 For atmospheric simulations,
 :varlink:`buoyancyRelation` needs to be set to ``ATMOSPHERIC``, which also uses pressure as the vertical coordinate.
 The default model configuration is hydrostatic; to run a non-hydrostatic simulation, set the logical
 variable :varlink:`nonHydrostatic` to ``.TRUE.``.